Malalai Joya: Speech at the 2003 loya jirga

 Malalai Joya gained international attention when, as an elected delegate to the Loya Jirga convened to ratify the Constitution of Afghanistan, she spoke out publicly against the domination of warlords on 17 December 2003.
 She said:

 My name is Malalai Joya from Farah Province.
 By the permission of the esteemed attendees, and by the name of God and the colored-shroud martyrs of the path of freedom, I would like to speak for a couple of minutes.

 My criticism on all my compatriots is that why are they allowing the legitimacy and legality of this Loya Jerga come under question with the presence of those felons who brought our country to this state.

 I feel pity and I feel very sorry that those who call Loya Jirga an infidel—basically equivalent to blasphemy.
 After coming here their words are accepted, or please see the committees and what people are whispering about.
 The chairman of every committee is already selected.
 Why do you not take all these criminals to one committee so that we see what they want for this nation?
 These were those who turned our country into the nucleus of national and international wars.
 They were the most anti-women people in the society who wanted to [pause] who brought our country to this state and they intend to do the same again.
 I believe that it is a mistake to test those already being tested.
 They should be taken to national and international court.
 If they are forgiven by our people, the bare-footed Afghan people, our history will never forgive them.
 They are all recorded in the history of our country.

 Some delegates applauded her speech, but others turned to shock and dissatisfaction, including the chief of the Loya Jirga, Sibghatullah Mojaddedi who called her "infidel" and "communist", and ordered her out of the assembly.
 Some delegates were heard shouting death threats.
 After some representatives intervened her expulsion, Joya returned to the assembly, but refused to apologize after being asked by Mojadeddi.

-World Pulse Magazine (issue 1, 2005) wrote:
+World Pulse (issue 1, 2005) wrote:

 When her time came to make her 3-minute statement, she tugged her black headscarf over her hair, stepped up to the microphone, and with emotional electricity made the speech that would alter her life.

 After she spoke, there was a moment of stunned silence.
 Then there was an uproar.
 Male mujahideen, some who literally had guns at their feet, rushed towards her, shouting.
 She was brought under the protection of UN security forces.

 In a nation where few dare to say the word "warlord" aloud, Joya had spoken fiercely against a proposal to appoint high clergy members and fundamentalist leaders to guide planning groups.
 She objected that several of those religious leaders were war criminals who should be tried for their actions—not national heroes to influence the new government.

 Despite the commands of Assembly chairman, Joya refused to apologize.